radixdlt/wallet-compatible-derivation/README.md

 ## `wallet_compatible_derivation_cli` binary

-`wallet_compatible_derivation_cli` is a CLI tool (binary) for derivation of keys and account address from a Mnemonic ("Seed Phrase"), optional BIP39 passphrase, network id and an account index.
+`wallet_compatible_derivation_cli` is a CLI tool (binary) for derivation of keys and account addresses from a Mnemonic ("Seed Phrase"), optional BIP39 passphrase, network id and an account index.

 The `wallet_compatible_derivation_cli` binary uses the `wallet_compatible_derivation` library.

-The CLI tool can be run in two different "modes":
+The CLI tool can be run in two different modes:
-* Run without "pager" ☣️ VERY UNSAFE ☣️ alas convenient, should not be used with important mnemonics[^1].
-See below for details, but in short all input and output is saved in your shell history, just like `cat`.
-* Run with "pager"  ⚠️ still unsafe ⚠️ this is the default mode.
-See below for details, but in short, when the tool is run with a pager, just like `less`, the input/output of the program is not visibly in history, but depending on your terminal secrets might still be retained!

-[^1]: By "important" we mean a mnemonic which controls accounts with (lots of) funds.
+* Run without "pager", where the arguments are provided directly, like the `cat` command.
+Whilst convenient, this mode is ☣️ particularly UNSAFE ☣️, because sensitives inputs such as the mnemonic, and outputs such as the private keys, are stored in your shell history.
+We advise against using this mode for mnemonics protecting assets.
+* Run with "pager", where the arguments are passed through a prompt, and outputs shown inside the application, like `less`.
+This is the default mode, and although inputs/outputs are not stored in the shell history, be warned that sensitive details may still live in memory of the terminal/application.

 ## pager

-The `pager` mode is the prefered mode of `wallet_compatible_derivation_cli` binary since history is not stored in plaintext, it is an interactive tool asking for input while being run (similar to `gh auth login`), instead of passing input using arguments, therefor the input will not be part of your shell history.
+The `pager` mode is the preferred mode of `wallet_compatible_derivation_cli` binary since history is not stored in plaintext, it is an interactive tool asking for input while being run (similar to `gh auth login`), instead of passing input using arguments, therefore the input will not be part of your shell history.
 The output of the binary is shown in a pager, just like `less` and when the pager is quit, the output is not part of your shell history.
-But depending on your terminal application, the secrets might still be part of some process!
-So do not assume using the CLI tool is as safe as inputting the mnemonic into an airgapped machine, it is not!
+Be warned that sensitive details may still live in the memory of the terminal/application.

 ```sh
 wallet_compatible_derivation_cli pager --include-private-key